tomrpl/vault-user-data/README.md

 This calculator connects directly to the blockchain to retrieve all user interactions with a vault, analyzes price-per-share changes between interactions, and provides detailed metrics on investment performance with full numerical precision.

+> **Important:** Currently, the calculator only tracks native yield (interest from price-per-share appreciation).
+Support for external rewards will be added soon!

 ## What It Measures

 The calculator provides the following key metrics: